Composing Control Barrier Functions for Complex Safety Specifications: COMPLEX SAFETY SPECIFICATIONS

 \section{COMPLEX SAFETY SPECIFICATIONS}

-Now we propose a framework to construct a single CBF that captures complex safety specifications, wherein safety is given by Boolean logical operations between multiple constraints.
+We propose a framework to construct a single CBF candidate that captures complex safety specifications, wherein safety is given by Boolean logical operations between multiple constraints.
 For example, the motivation above involves logical AND operation: ${x(t) \in \C_1}$ AND ...
 AND ${x(t) \in \C_N}$ must hold.
-Next, we discuss arbitrary logical compositions (combinations of AND, OR and negation) of safety constraints.
+Next, we discuss arbitrary logical compositions (with AND, OR and negation) of safety constraints.